Skip to main content

 Example

-// register mulitple prefixes
+// register multiple prefixes

 app.Use(["/v1", "/v2"], func(c fiber.Ctx) error {